NPVoravong/05-Matplotlib/README.md

 <img src="images/bar.png" height="auto">

 **Pie Chart**
 A pie chart is used to check the gender split in the dataset.
 This was we can see if any correlation can be drawn between treatments and genders.
 The count of each gender is calculated by using `.loc()` to select by each gender.
-A few extra parameters were added to the pyplot to format the percent and each gender was assigned a shade of green to help visually seperate the pie wedges.
+A few extra parameters were added to the pyplot to format the percent and each gender was assigned a shade of green to help visually separate the pie wedges.

 <img src="images/pie.png" height="auto">